10 Best drawing apps for Android Tablets

 Ibis Paint: best Android drawing app for cartoons

-- Up to 80 filters and 46 screentones options
+3. Up to 80 filters and 46 screentone options

-The Ibis Paint by ibis inc. features the highest number of brush and material options with up to 15000 options to choose from.
-Thanks to its powerful features, the Ibis Paint is a powerful software giving desktop drawing apps a run for their money.
+The Ibis Paint by Ibis Inc. features the highest number of brush and material options, with up to 15000 options to choose from.
+Thanks to its powerful features, Ibis Paint is a powerful software giving desktop drawing apps a run for their money.

 We found it to be the best Android drawing app for cartoons.
-It features 15000 brush and material options, more than 1000 pre installed fonts, Up to 80 filters and 46 screentones options , 27 blend modes and screen recording tools.
+It features 15000 brush and material options, more than 1000 pre-installed fonts, up to 80 filters and 46 screentone options, 27 blend modes, and screen recording tools.

-You can either choose the 10$ Ibis application or the free ad supported Ibis X option.
-Both are prices are very fair for such a powerful powerhouse.
+You can either choose the $10 Ibis application or the free ad-supported Ibis X option.
+Both prices are very fair for such a powerful powerhouse.

 Pros